CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Background

 Conversely, every meromorphic function $g$ and a holomorphic 1-form $\eta$ determine a CMC-1 surface in $\mathbb{H}^3$ via \eqref{eq:bryant}. \end{proposition}

 The \emph{Hopf differential} $Q$ is a holomorphic quadratic differential.
-It describes the trace-free part of the second fundamental form of $f$ and vanishes at umbilic points.
+It describes the trace-free part of the second fundamental form of $f$ and vanishes at umbilic points, where the normal curvatures in all directions are equal.
 The 1-form $\eta$ is nowhere vanishing since $A$ is an immersion.
 Hence $f(p)$ is an umbilic point if and only if $g'(p)=0$.